 The twentieth century has been an age fraught with discussion of new ages: the “New Age”, an “Age of Aquarius,” the “Ultimate Revolution”, a “New World Order,” a “New American Century” the age of “Modernism,” a “Post-Modern” age, a “Contemporary” age, and many more.
-We are of the opinion that the conception of all such ages must be transcended by a higher axiomatic system, a Musical age—an “Age of the Muses”—in which poets are king, and queen.
+We are of the opinion that all such ages must be transcended by a higher axiomatic system, a Musical age—an “Age of the Muses.”
 It is a world which recognizes that there is only one kind of thinking, thinking.

 Regardless of whether we are Muslim, Jewish, Christian, Buddhist, Liberal, Conservative, male, female—anywhere on the gender spectrum—all human beings are faced with the problem of “incommensurables”: though each individual is mortal, the species is immortal; our bodies are material, but the mind is immaterial; the universe is finite, yet unbounded.

 Contrary to what most might believe, thinking in fact allows human beings to hold an infinitely different and diverse set of views on an infinite array of different subjects.
 The only requirement of thinking is that we recognize and embrace certain immutable paradoxes about the nature of human beings and the human mind.
 The mind is able to wrestle with paradoxes like Plato’s “One” and the “Many”; paradoxes like the relationship between the infinite and the finite.
 These paradoxes may be defined as the anti-Aristotelian conception of the “coincidence of opposites” (Coincidencia Oppositurum) articulated by the fifteenth century philosopher Cardinal Nicholas of Cusa.